Modeling synapses in NESTML

 Writing the NESTML model

-The top-level element of the model is synapse, followed by a name.
+The top-level element of the model is model, followed by a name.
 All other blocks appear inside of here.

 # [...]